Pain in babies: Diagnosis

 The cry response is increasingly important, as researchers are now able to differentiate between different kinds of cry: classed as "hungry", "angry", and "fearful or in pain".
 Interpretation is difficult, however, depending on the sensitivity of the listener, and varies significantly between observers.

 Studies have sought additional, visible and easily definable indicators of pain and in particular the high level of pain detected in babies when hungry, compared to pain levels in further developed children.
 Combinations of crying with facial expressions, posture and movements, aided by physiological measurements, have been tested and found to be reliable indicators.
 A number of such observational scales have been published and verified Even with noticeable responses from an infant, the underlying problem may be hidden.
 Due to the inability to speak or the side effects of the illness, it may be difficult to receive a proper diagnosis, causing infant diagnosis to be one of the hardest to do in the medical field.

+An emerging method of measuring pain and stress in non-verbal infants is skin conductance measurement.
+Changes in skin conductance occur when the sympathetic nervous system is activated in response to pain and stress.
+The two major advantages of skin conductance measurement as an indicator of pain are its objectivity and the possibility of continuous monitoring.

 Children and Infants' Postoperative Pain Scale

 The Children and Infants Postoperative Pain Scale (ChIPPS) is often used in the assessment of hospitalised babies.
 The scale requires no special measurements, and is therefore applicable across a wide range of circumstances.

-Described in 2000, the scale uses a measurement of five items, each rated as 0, 1, or 2 based on the following parameters:
+Described in 2000 by Buttner and Finke, the scale uses a measurement of five items, each rated as 0, 1, or 2 based on the following parameters:

 Total score indicates how the baby should be managed according to the scale: